Short rank-metric codes and scattered subspaces: Construction of a class of systems, odd

-Let $\mathbb{F}_{q^m}$ be an extension of the Galois field $\mathbb{F}_q$.
 As a consequence of what explained in the previous section, the shortest minimal $3$-dimensional rank-metric codes over $\F_{q^m}$, are $[m+2,3]_{q^m/q}$ codes.
 Also, their existence reduces to the existence of $(m+2)$-dimensional scattered subspaces of $\F_{q^m}^3$, which in turn are $(m+2)$-dimensional linear cutting blocking subspaces of $\F_{q^m}^3$.

-In this Section, we will construct a new infinite family of such objects.
-In this respect we first need to recall some concepts and tools from the theory of $q$-linearized polynomials, along with some results on the number of solutions of equations associated with them, taken from \cite{SheekeyMcGuire2019}.
+In this section, we will construct a new infinite family of such objects for $m\geq 5$ odd.
+Note that for $m$ even such objects always exist \cite{ball2000linear, bartoli2018maximum,blokhuis2000scattered, csajbok2017maximum}, while for $m\leq 3$ they do not exist, \cite{blokhuis2000scattered}.
+We first recall some concepts and tools from the theory of $q$-linearized polynomials, along with some results on the number of solutions of equations associated with them, taken from \cite{SheekeyMcGuire2019}.